-A Double Delight for Bharat Rasayan Shareholders
+A Double Delight for Bharat Rasayan Shareholders!

 The Indian markets have recently witnessed a wave of corporate actions, but few have caught investor attention like Bharat Rasayan’s stock split and bonus issue.